-Students pursuing the ICT master's will submit a research proposal in the form of a written paper and visual presentation as their Exit Requirement.
+Students pursuing the ICT master's will submit a written paper and poster presentation as their Exit Requirement.
 Students will identify an ICT-related problem space, research current options, propose a new solution, and provide reasoning and evidence that supports the new solution.
 The project may be new, or it may be an extension to a project started during a student's practicum, as long as the student substantially expands what they did during the practicum.
+Students will work with their faculty advisor on the Exit Requirement and will submit components in a Canvas shell.